Chocolate sugar cookies topped with the most lovely strawberry frosting make a lovely treat for Valentine’s Day or any sweet occasion!

 - 1/2 teaspoon vanilla extract

-- To make the cookie dough, combine flour, cocoa powder, and salt in a medium bowl; whisk to blend and set aside.
+- To make the cookie dough, combine flour, cocoa powder, and salt in a medium bowl.
+Whisk to blend.
+Set aside.

 - When ready to bake, preheat the oven to 325 degrees F (170 C) and line baking sheets with silicone mats or parchment paper.
 On a lightly-floured work surface, roll out the dough to about ¼-inch thickness.
-Cut out desired shapes with cookie cutters and place cut-outs on the prepared baking sheets.
+Cut out desired shapes with cookie cutters.
+Place cut-outs on the prepared baking sheets.
 Bake 10-12 minutes, just until set.
 Let cookies cool on the sheet for 5-10 minutes, then transfer to a wire rack to cool completely.

 - To make the frosting, place the freeze-dried strawberries in a powerful blender or food processor, and process into a powdery crumb.
 You should have around 1/4 cup.
 Set aside.

-- In a large bowl using a hand or stand mixer, beat the butter on medium-high speed for about 2 minutes, until creamy.
+- In a large bowl using an electric mixer, beat butter on medium-high speed for about 2 minutes.
 Add powdered sugar, strawberry powder, cream, and vanilla.
 Beat on low speed for 30 seconds, then on high for 2 minutes, until frosting is thick and spreadable.
-Taste and add a pinch of salt if frosting is overly sweet.
+Taste and add a pinch of salt if the frosting is overly sweet.

 - Spread 2-3 tablespoons frosting on each cookie.
-After 15-20 minutes at room temperature, the frosting will form a light crust, and the cookies can be stacked and stored either at room temperature or in the fridge.
-They will keep well for 2-3 days.
+After about 20 minutes, the frosting will form a light crust, and the cookies can be stacked and stored either at room temperature or in the fridge.
+They'll keep well, tightly wrapped, for 2-3 days.

-It's easy to space out the process of these cookies over several days if you want to.
-I have kept the mixed cookie dough in the fridge for up to 2 days before rolling, cutting, and baking the cookies.
-The baked cookies also keep well, covered, overnight, if you want to decorate them the day after baking.
+- It's easy to space out the process of these cookies over several days if you want to.
+The dough can stay in the fridge for up to 2 days before rolling, cutting, and baking the cookies.
+The baked cookies also keep well, covered, overnight, if you want to decorate them the next day.